Master’s in Healthcare Administration in Oregon

 Healthcare administrators oversee the daily and long-term operation of individual departments within a facility or all of the departments of a facility.
 The field is incredibly competitive, mainly because anyone with a four-year degree in healthcare administration, facility management, or similar degree can be hired.
 Despite the competitiveness, those who work within the healthcare field enjoy the rewarding nature of the work and the challenge of increasing the efficiency of their building’s resources while decreasing the costs.

-Oregon is currently revamping its healthcare system, partly because of the new laws mandated by the Affordable Care Act.
-Because of this, healthcare facilities are seeking people with master’s degrees in healthcare administration to help lead and manage the changes.
-Currently, the Bureau of Labor Statistics projects that the field of healthcare administration will grow by 27 percent through 2022.
-It also states that the average healthcare administrator in Oregon currently earns $112,520 per year, or $54.10 per hour.
+Oregon is currently revamping its healthcare system, partly because of the Affordable Care Act.
+Healthcare facilities are seeking people with master’s degrees in healthcare administration to help lead and manage the changes.
+Between 2018 and 2028 Oregon jobs in this field are projected to increase by 20 percent.
+The average healthcare administrator in Oregon currently earns $129,710 per year, or $62.36 per hour.